All Products

 Note

-• When you create a secondary cluster, we recommend that you set the same node specifications as those of the primary cluster to ensure data replication at low latencies.
-You can specify the number of read-only nodes based on read requests to the secondary cluster that is deployed in the same region as the client.
+• When you create a secondary cluster, we recommend that you specify the same node specifications as the primary cluster to ensure low latency during data replication.
+You can specify the number of read-only nodes based on read requests handled by the secondary cluster that is deployed in the same region as the client.

 • GDN supports low-latency synchronization across regions.
 Secondary clusters automatically synchronize data from the primary cluster.
-You do not need to purchase additional services like Data Transmission Service (DTS).
+You do not need to purchase additional services, such as Data Transmission Service (DTS).

-After the GDN is created, you can use the cluster endpoint to connect to the GDN and perform management operations.
+After the GDN is created, you can use the cluster endpoint of the PolarDB cluster that is deployed in the same region as your application to connect to the GDN and perform management operations.
 For more information, see Connect to a GDN.

 (Optional) Purchase a storage plan